ilkhom19/dna_pattern_recognition_algo/README.md

 # Fast Substring Matching Algorithm.
-The Karp-Rabin algorithm aims to use skillful modulo and arithmetic operations as well as hashing functions to decrease the time complexity of matching exact nucleotide sequences to the human genome.
+The Karp-Rabin algorithm aims to use skillful modulo and arithmetic operations as well as hashing functions to decrease the time complexity of matching exact substring of the text.
+Here the application with Matching DNA sequences

 ### Input to the algorithm: